Alvox12/Projects-with-Social-Impact/disabilities.md

 ### Hackcessangels

 iOS app to help people with disabilities get help from nearby agents in train stations.
+Through the application, the user calls for help with a simple button, immediately agents are alerted and can geotag the user.
+If user or agent don't have any connection, the application broadcast help information through bluetooth service.

 https://github.com/alex3165/hackcessangels